DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Methodology

-The output of the improved transformer is the class token after a linear transformation.
-The outputs are the features used for segment representation, and it will be used in calculating similarity in the RAG-NNG model.
+The output of the S2Former is a 1D vector storing features used for super-pixel representation, and it will be used in calculating similarity in an RAG model.
 The features of positive sample pairs or negative sample pairs are extracted by the network and are supervised by the loss function.
-Given a pair of segments (left segment \emph{left} and a right segment \emph{right}), the calculation of the loss function follows:
+Given a pair of super-pixels, The \emph{$L_{aux1}$}, \emph{$L_{aux2}$}, and \emph{$L_{main}$} in the Fig.\ref{workflow} are calculated by the loss function:

-where \emph{f} means the feature vector in a segment, \emph{i} indicates the feature item from the \emph{f}. $\alpha$ is a binary indicator (positive pair: $\alpha$=1 ; negative pair: $\alpha$=0). $\lambda$ is a user-defined parameter that represents the cluster centre of the distance in feature space between negative sample pairs (we recommend $\lambda$=1).
+where \emph{A} means the feature vector in a super-pixel, \emph{i} indicates the feature item from the \emph{A}. $\alpha$ is a binary indicator (positive pair: $\alpha$=1 ; negative pair: $\alpha$=0). $\lambda$ is a user-defined parameter that represents the cluster centre of the Euclidean distance in feature space between negative sample pairs (we recommend $\lambda$=1).
 The function \emph{max}(.,.) can return the maximum value from two parameters.
-In the proposed model, the distance in feature space between positive sample pairs should be close to 0, while the distance between negative sample pairs should be close to 1.
-Once the segment features are extracted by the proposed improved transformer, they further serve as the node features in the RAG-NNG model (described in Section 3.4).
+In the proposed DeepMerge, the distance in feature space between positive sample pairs should be close to 0, while the distance between negative sample pairs should be close to 1 if less than 1, which predicts that the optimal scale parameter of the proposed method will be 0.5.
+Once the super-pixel features are extracted by the S2Former, they further serve as the vertex features in the RAG model (described in Fig.\ref{workflow}).
+The final loss of the whole S2Former is calculated by the sum of weighted loss values above.